 The graduate program at Kraft Heinz is international, providing the opportunity to network across borders and make your impact globally.
 During the program you will learn from international Kraft Heinz leaders, have the support of mentors and career counsellors, hear from industry experts, roll up your sleeves, and immerse yourself into roles.

 Completing onboarding in your first month at Kraft Heinz sets you up for success, as you deep dive into the industry, the departments and get to know your teammates.
 The next month in field sales provides invaluable experience that allows you to understand how our products are sold, the work of the field sales team, our customers and our consumers.
-Graduates will then experience two rotations in different departments, allowing you to engage in challenging and dynamic experiences and work collaboratively across various function groups (Finance, Marketing, Food Service, Sales, Supply Chain, Operations, Quality, Human Resources, Commercial Strategy etc.) Throughout the year graduates also receive opportunities of foodservice, leadership and factory immersion weeks, to develop yourself and your understanding of the company.
+Graduates will then experience two rotations in different departments, and undertake two projects.
+One project will be locally driven working on a real business problem across various functions (Finance, Marketing, Food Service, Sales, Supply Chain, Operations, Quality, Human Resources, Commercial Strategy etc.), and the second project is our Disruptor challenge which will allow you to work with trainees across the international zone.
+Throughout the year graduates also receive opportunities of foodservice, leadership and factory immersion weeks, to develop yourself and your understanding of the company.

 WHAT TO EXPECT